etolstoy/etolstoy.github.io/_posts/2016-10-25-complex-feeds.md

   - `CellObjectFactory`, which is responsible for creating a cell from a model object.
 - We can decide whether to show a specific type of content based on a very complex set of rules.
 - Each of content types can be easily disabled by using simple [feature toggles](http://devalloy.github.io/feature-toggle).
-- The whole feed VIPER module is pretty simple, easy to use, extend maintain.
+- The whole feed VIPER module is pretty simple, easy to use, extend and maintain.

 Besides this article, you can have a look at [one of our internal meetups](https://www.youtube.com/watch?v=t297guLQ7SE) where my colleague gave a brief talk on the subject.
 And if you've got questions on how to implement feed pagination - [my own talk](https://www.youtube.com/watch?v=yVL-01AwVOc) will definitely help you with that.